 You may also want to ask if there’s a specific freshman dorm, and what housing options juniors and seniors tend to take advantage of.

 You want to make sure you choose a college where your student is comfortable and has the right educational, social, and professional opportunities, and that’s why an in-person visit can be so important.

-However, that’s not the only concern.

 Make sure you know how generous the school is as well, especially to families in your specific situation.
-If you’d like to focus your college search on generous schools, we can help.
-Check out our Merit Scholarship Toolkit today!